crrystalz/Emerald/README.md

 If your are having trouble locally hosting the bot, DM me on Discord at crrystalz#0001

-Please report any issues with using the bot[here](https://github.com/crrystalz/Emerald/issues/new).
+Please report any issues with using the bot [here](https://github.com/crrystalz/Emerald/issues/new).
 If you have any feature requests, send them to me on Discord at crrystalz#0001